 On Sunday, October 6th at 2:30 PM the St. Elizabeth Respect Life Ministry braved some damp and threatening weather to host the Life Chain in Boone at the corner of Hwy 321 and 105 (the "Big Light"), by the Wells Fargo Bank and across from Wendy's.
 The Life Chain takes place around the US and Canada and is a prayerful public witness of pro-life individuals standing and praying for an end to abortion.
 More than 25 members of St. Elizabeth, St. Bernadette, and Catholic Campus Ministry joined us in showing that we believe in the sanctity of human life from the moment of conception until natural death.

-Bishop Peter Jugis formally installed Father Brendan Buckler as Pastor of St. Elizabeth of the Hill Country Parish at the 11:00 AM bilingual Mass on Sunday, September 1.
+Bishop Peter Jugis formally installed Father Brendan Buckler as Pastor of St. Elizabeth Catholic Church at the 11:00 AM bilingual Mass on Sunday, September 1.
 A reception followed the Installation Mass in the Pat Jones Hall.

 The First Saturday Mass custom comes from a specific request made by Our Blessed Mother herself during one of her apparitions at Fatima, Portugal in 1917.
 She asked that people attend Mass on the first Saturday of the month in order to make reparation for the many sins of the world, a need that continues in our own day and time.
 St. Elizabeth initiated a First Saturday Mass custom on Saturday, August 3 at 10:00 AM.
 This is a Traditional Latin Mass.
 The First Saturday Traditional Latin Mass will continue to be offered on each first Saturday of each month.